East Longmeadow High School

 Evening Gala

 From 6:00 p.m. - 12:00 a.m. a wonderful gala was held at the MassMutual Center in Springfield.
-For some video click on: http://www.youtube.com/watch?v=O9ZumAGKXQE.
+Click here for some video highlights.

 Assistant principal Mr. Manley Hart and assistant principal and science teacher Mr. John Katsoulis and his wife, Beverlee.